housker/aloha/_pages/home.md

 permalink: /
 ---

-The ALOHA (Advanced Language Processing and Human Analytics) Lab conducts transformative research in various areas of NLP and AI.
-We leverage expertise in natural language understanding, generation, summarization, information extraction, and large language model (LLM) applications.
-We are housed in the [Department of Information and Computer Science](https://www.ics.hawaii.edu/) at the [University of Hawaii Manoa](https://manoa.hawaii.edu/).
+The **ALOHA (Advanced Language Processing and Human Analytics) Lab** conducts transformative research in various areas of NLP and AI.
+We leverage expertise in natural language understanding, generative AI, summarization, information extraction, and large language model (LLM) applications.
+We are housed in the [Department of Information and Computer Sciences](https://www.ics.hawaii.edu/) at the [University of Hawaii Manoa](https://manoa.hawaii.edu/).

-### We are  looking for self-motivated new PhD students, Master students and undergraduate students to join the team.
+### 🔥 We are  looking for self-motivated new PhD, Master and undergraduate students, and research interns to join the lab.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >
     <!-- Menu -->